 After we were done there, we headed to Anaheim!
 The drive from the Las Vegas Airport to Anaheim took us about 4 hours with traffic and stops and its mostly a drive through the desert.
 Not difficult, so if you’re flying into Vegas, download yourself a playlist and you’ll be there before you know it.

 Our first day in Anaheim, we just explored a bit of the city and found one of our new favorite food spots, the Anaheim Packing House.
 If you’re visiting Anaheim on a non Disney day or trip, be sure to check this place out.
-While some people online said its basically just a glorified food court, we thought we were in food Heaven.
+While some people online said its basically just a glorified food court, we thought we were in Food Heaven.
 Lots of foods to try and the entire building itself is just beautiful.
 They have everything from fried chicken sandwiches to hot pots to ramen bowls.
 Lots of fun options for sure!
 We especially loved Mini Monster for fun drinks and the Crepe Coop for delicious crepes and pastries.

 Its such a nostalgic Park and we loved that it was familiar but different.

-We continued with our Disneyland trip at California Adventure and got to see our first ever Paint the Nite Parade!
+Yes, this is technically the 2nd park ( Disneyland is the first one).
+So, we continued with our Disneyland trip at California Adventure and got to see our first ever Paint the Nite Parade!
 So magical!
 With small touches of the Main Street Electrical Parade, I was definitely starting to remember why I had loved that parade so much in the first place.